 Cheliceromorph phylogeny: Chelicerates have one obvious morphological synapomorphy: chelicerae.
 Based on their innervation, they appear to be homologous to the antennae of trilobites and most other arthropods (See Legg et al. 2013.)
-Thus, chelicerates do not so much lack antennae as possess them in a derived form.
+Thus, chelicerates do not so much lack antennae as possess them in a derived form and use them for a different purpose.
 This seems like a tenuous way to unite this much morphological disparity, however fossil forms fill the gaps and tell their own interesting stories.

 Stem cheliceromorphs (Cambrian) The diversity of animals closer to chelicerates than to trilobites is substantial, and includes some favorites of the Burgess Shale like Sanctacaris (right).
 Like chelicerates, it has:

 A fused prosoma

 Six pairs of prosomal appendages, including five robust grasping limbs and one antennate pair.
 Each grasping limb is biramous, with an antenna-like ramus and a stout one.
 None have pincers.

 Opisthosomal segments each bear a pair of swimming paddles.

 the Linnean group "Xiphosura" contained horseshoe crabs and similar fossil creatures.

 "Merostomata" contained horseshoe crabs, chasmataspidids, eurypterids, and other marine chelicerates.